Az-21/visceral/vuepress/course/dip/unit1.md

 ![Eye Anatomy](https://images.ctfassets.net/u4vv676b8z52/3EEHqBUTHts5Cx52uy2UP7/ab761a14fd65b921062b8691b54f3f80/eye-anatomy-700x635.jpg)

-- The human eye is a slightly asymmetrical sphere with an average diameter of the length of `20 mm` to `25 mm`.
-It has a volume of about `6.5 cc`.
+- The human eye is a slightly asymmetrical sphere with an average diameter of the length of $20 \ mm$ to $25 \ mm$.
+It has a volume of about $6.5 \ cm^3$.

 - Light enters the eye through a small hole called the pupil, a black looking aperture having the quality of contraction of eye when exposed to bright light and is focused on the retina which is like a camera film.

 - The lens, iris, and cornea are nourished by clear fluid, know as anterior chamber.
 Balance of aqueous production and absorption controls pressure within the eye.

-- Cones in eye number between 6 to 7 million which are highly sensitive to colors.
+- Cones in eye number between $6$ to $7$ million which are highly sensitive to colors.
 Cones helps us visualize color.

-- Rods in eye number between 75 to 150 million which sensitive to low levels of illumination.
+- Rods in eye number between $75$ to $150$ million which sensitive to low levels of illumination.
 Rods helps us visualize light intensity i.e. grayscale.

 #### Image Formation